The Problems Pigeons Bring To Your Scottsdale Property

 What You Should Know About Pigeons

-Pigeons are so common that they are often brushed off as a nuisance more than an actual pest.
+Pigeons are so common in Scottsdale that they are often brushed off as a nuisance more than an actual pest.
 While coloration can vary wildly from bird to bird, most pigeons are gray with a pair of black bands across the wings and red-colored feet.
 The average pigeon is about 11 inches in length from its beak to the tip of its tail feathers.

 Like rodents, cockroaches, and other pests, pigeons depend on humans for food.
 They will peck at crumbs and seeds but will also gladly gorge themselves on any discarded food they can find.
 But without the proper appendages to grab and devour food, pigeons tend to spill their meals all over the place, potentially attracting other pests.
 While pigeons are typically thought of as residents of big city parks, they can be found in warehouses and barns in rural areas, as well.